December 4, 2017, Saskatchewan Health Authority will start its

 A brand is not a physical thing.
 It is not a logo.
 Brands don’t heal a wound, hold your hand during a painful procedure or provide comfort in your time of need; people do.
 Employees and physicians will build our brand, which is a two way street of truthfulness.
 Our patients, clients, residents and families will experience the brand we are committed to delivering as a provincial health system.

 A consistent visual identity is an important foundational element in establishing a strong and recognizable brand.
 Saskatchewan Health Authority's Visual Identity Guide is just the start.
 There is a significant amount of work ahead in the coming months to establish our brand together.
-But to begin, a consistent application of the Authority’s logo and adherence to the Authority's Visual Identity Guide coupled with delivering positive experiences to our patients, residents and clients will be a pivotal first step in establishing our new identity.
+But to begin, a consistent application of the Saskatchewan Health Authority’s logo and adherence to its Visual Identity Guide coupled with delivering positive experiences to our patients, residents and clients will be a pivotal first step in establishing our new identity.

 Saskatchewan Health Authority logo files can be accessed, with permission, through your local Saskatchewan Health Authority Communications area.